A Study in Magic

 "Upset?" said Harry incredulously, "There's a mysterious evil dark lord who's not really alive and can't be killed out there!
 He probably thinks it's Christmas…"

-Final Notes: Thus ends year one.
+Anyway, thus ends year one.
 Sherlock knows.
 Voldemort doesn't know what is going to hit him.
-Thank you for being so patient with the rehashing of PS (minus the incident at the Forbidden Forest).
 Now that Sherlock has an idea what Harry is up against, more deviations will follow…